Become a certified compost educator! Learn more about the 2019 Get Up! training program starting in September.

 BECOME A CERTIFIED SAN FRANCISCO COMPOST EDUCATOR

-You will graduate from the course with:
+You will graduate Get Up! with:

 The basic gardening skills essential to organic gardening, sustainable landscaping, and urban agriculture.